 Step 1.
 Preparation

-- Peel the skin, remove the head and devein the black line on top of it if there is any left.
+- Peel the skin, remove the head, and devein the black line on top of it if it is still present.

-- Put your peeled prawns in the freezer (yes, freezer) in 10 minutes to quickly refrigerate them.
-Set a timer not to forget and make them frozen.
+- Put your peeled prawns in the freezer for 10 minutes to quickly chill them.
+Set a timer to ensure they don't freeze completely.

 Step 2.
 Blending the prawns